 Indeed, the results in Table 3 verify this hypothesis.
-Columns 2-4 examine collusion at different industry aggregations, and, once again, our test is consistent with perfect collusion at the disaggregate industry level.
+Columns 2-4 examine collusion at different industry aggregations, and our screen is consistent with perfect collusion at the disaggregate industry level.
 In column 4, we find the coefficient on own share to be insignificant at the 4-digit level, while the coefficient on cluster's share is negative and significant.
-While our test uncovers negative and statistically significant coefficients on cluster's share at the broader industry levels too, own share is also significant and the implied κ values are tiny.
+While our screen uncovers negative and statistically significant coefficients on cluster's share at the broader industry level (e.g., the 2-digit industry classification) too, own share is also significant and the implied κ values are tiny.
 Again, our model is one of horizontal competition, so it is natural that the results are most consistent when using the most disaggregate industries.
 For this reason, we focus on the 4-digit industry classification, our narrowest, for the remainder of our analyses.

 Columns 5-7 consider variants where SOEs only collude with other SOEs (in their 4-digit industry) that are in geographic proximity, i.e., at more local levels of province, city, or county, respectively.
-We view this in some sense as a placebo test, and indeed the evidence for collusion disappears at these more local levels.
+Our results are strongest at the province level.
+We view this in some sense as a placebo test, and indeed the evidence for collusion disappears at the more local levels.
 We take this as evidence that the presence of any correlated local shocks are not enough to erroneously lead to an assumption of only local collusion in the case of SOEs.

-We also run placebo tests that replicate our tests for industrial cluster-based collusion, but use these subsets of firms.
+We also run placebo tests that replicate our screens for industrial cluster-based collusion, but use these subsets of firms.
 We use the identical measure of industrial cluster market share that we use below, but consider only the markup response for these sets of firms.
-The results are quite strong: we find no significant responses of markups to the total market share of industrial clusters in either the SOE or affiliated firm samples, and no effect of being in an SEZ.
-See the online appendix for full results.
-These negative results are an important counter-example to the idea that something about the construction of our test (e.g., biases due to spurious local correlations) or our data automatically lead to false positives in detecting collusion at cluster levels.
+The results are quite strong: we find no significant responses of markups to the total market share of industrial clusters in either the SOE or affiliated firm samples, and no effect of being in an SEZ (see Tables A.1 and A.2 in the online appendix for full results).
+These negative results are an important counter-example to the idea that something about the construction of our screen (e.g., biases due to spurious local correlations) or our data automatically lead to false positives in detecting collusion at cluster levels.

-In sum, both validation tests are consistent with firms colluding within ownership structures at the disaggregate industry level, and our test is able to reject cluster-based collusion in placebo tests.
+In sum, both validation exercises are consistent with firms colluding within ownership structures at the disaggregate industry level, and our screen is able to reject cluster-based collusion in placebo tests.